CMUTreblemakers/cmutreblemakers.github.io/README.md

 My name is Derek, I was once the Treble Technical Director, but now I am once upon a Treble.
 I am writing this to explain the features of the Treble website.

-- The treble website is hosted on GoDaddy, paid for by the University.
+- The treble domain is registered on GoDaddy, paid for by the University.
 This is where DNS managment is performed.
 - The site itself is hosted using GitHub pages (ie cmutreblemakers.github.io) using a custom domain.
   - I have written a Gulp script to simplify many of the recurring processes, like compiling sass and compressing images.
 To use it, simply install and